xdmushui/partner-center-sdk/develop/partner-center-authentication.md

     partnercenter.clientSecret=
     ```

-5. By default when  you run this sample project it will obtain the refresh token obtained during the partner consent process.
-Then it will request an access token on the partner's behalf to interact with the Partner Center SDK.
+5. When you run this sample project, it obtains the refresh token obtained during the partner consent process.
+Then, it requests an access token to interact with the Partner Center SDK on the partner's behalf.
 6. Optional - un-comment the *RunAzureTask* and *RunGraphTask* function calls if you want to see how to interact with with Azure Resource Manager and Microsoft Graph on behalf of the customer.

 # [PowerShell](#tab/powershell-csp-auth)

-Using the [Connect-PartnerCenter](https://docs.microsoft.com/powershell/module/partnercenter/connect-partnercenter) command you can connect to Partner Center.
-You will need to retrieve the refresh token, that was obtained during the [partner consent](#tab/dotnet-partner-consent) process, from the secure repository.
+Connect to Partner Center using the [Connect-PartnerCenter](https://docs.microsoft.com/powershell/module/partnercenter/connect-partnercenter) command.
+You will need to retrieve the refresh token that was obtained during the [partner consent](#tab/dotnet-partner-consent) process, from the secure repository.
 Execute the following commands to request an access token and use it when connecting to Partner Center.

 ```powershell
 $refreshToken = 'Enter the refresh token value here'